Buckwheat tea is a delicious, nutty, and naturally caffeine-free tea. It has many health benefits and is made out of roasted buckwheat.

 How do I make cold buckwheat tea?

-Cold buckwheat tea is delicious - it's refreshing and thirst-quenching, almost like a nutty and sweet-flavoured water.
+Cold buckwheat tea is delicious - it's refreshing and thirst-quenching, almost like a nutty and wholesome-flavoured water.

 To make cold buckwheat tea, simply brew it as usual with hot water and let it cool down before storing it in the fridge for 2 -3 days.